Table of Contents

 - Adoration of the Cross – The time of representation of the “True Cross”.
-This is displayed to followers and believers who want to see and feel the feel of God.
+This is displayed to followers and believers who want to see and feel God.

 - Mass/Communion – This will begin through a church service which means to worship and devotion to Jesus Christ, the savior of all.
 To bear the sacrifice, yet to get blessed beyond everything.
-In this type of ceremony, some are singing, dancing, and bent on their knees as the expression of praising Jesus.
+In this type of ceremony, some are singing, dancing, and bending on their knees as an expression of praising Jesus.

-- Fasting – The practice of celebrating without food or bread and water on Good Friday until Easter Sunday.
-This is the major task to most of the believers and followers of God, but few are optional.
+- Fasting – The practice of celebrating without food or bread and water from Good Friday until Easter Sunday.
+This is the major task for most believers and followers of God, but few are optional.
 It means to recognize their sorrow in Jesus’ death, but also to increase their faith.

-There is only two-component in which may require in preparing for God’s greatest sacrifice:
+There are only two-component which may require in preparing for God’s greatest sacrifice:

-- Devotion – It is a plan of reading The Holy Bible and Meditation that having a deep understanding of the Word of God and designed to change the mind; meant to change the heart.
+- Devotion – It is a plan of reading The Holy Bible and Meditation that has a deep understanding of the Word of God and is designed to change the mind; meant to change the heart.